Toggle menu

 If you have any queries, please contact our funded early education entitlement team on the following numbers:

-To enquire about entitlements relating to funded childcare for two-year-olds or three to four year olds
+To enquire about entitlements relating to funded childcare for under two-year-oldstwo-year-olds or three to four year olds

 Please Note: The telephone numbers stated only deal with funded childcare enquiries - for general enquiries please telephone our Contact Centre on 01744 676789